-The first trimester refers to weeks 1-12, and a lot happens during those 12 short weeks.
+The first trimester refers to the first 12 weeks of pregnancy, and a lot happens during those few short weeks.

 Your hormones are soaring.
 You may feel unusually tired.
 And if you’re around 6-7 weeks pregnant?
 You may already be experiencing the dreaded morning sickness.

 This first trimester checklist will help you stay on top of the main things you need to focus on during these first few weeks!

 Related: Third Trimester Checklist

 - Gear up for morning sickness